GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

   - alexandrawhite
 ---

 There are a number of demos available for the Privacy Sandbox APIs.
-Most of them will require you to be familiar with the APIs, so if you haven't read the docs, we've listed them along with the demos here.
+Most of them will require you to be familiar with the APIs, so if you haven't read the docs, check out the links we've listed along with the demos here.

 <p>